griffio/griffio.github.io/_posts/2020-01-10-Effective-Kotlin-Review.md

 * Efficiency

+**And 52 items** related to getting your Kotlin code to be less error prone with higher readability.

 Firstly, its not Mobile Platform specific and covers the language around the standard library.

 However, not especially as a first take for beginners either or if you prefer to get your answers from StackOverflow, as